-- in the majority of the wards indicating reliance on private vehicles.
+- 10.3 The District has higher than average car ownership in the majority of the wards indicating reliance on private vehicles.
 The land use patterns and the rural nature of the District encourages use of private vehicles as the primary mode of transport, and the distances involved do not allow for a high use of non-motorised transport modes.
-However, travel also produces issues such as congestion, air pollution and noise and can have negative health implications. - determines the baseline Transport Assessment 2022 determines the baseline transport data identifying any challenges and opportunities.
-It has identified congestion hot spots shown on Figure 10.2 above, and centre on M25 junction 3, Swanley Town Centre, Sevenoaks Town Centre, the A25 and the Edenbridge by-pass. - 10.5 The Council's Movement Strategy explains our key priorities for sustainable movement and transport within the District.
+However, travel also produces issues such as congestion, air pollution and noise and can have negative health implications. - 10.4 The Initial Baseline Transport Assessment 2022 determines the baseline transport data identifying any challenges and opportunities.
+It has identified congestion hot spots shown on Figure 10.2 above, and centre on M25 junction 3, Swanley Town Centre, Sevenoaks Town Centre, the A25 and the Edenbridge by-pass.

+10.5 The Council's Movement Strategy explains our key priorities for sustainable movement and transport within the District.
 This includes reducing the need to travel, promoting active travel, and improvements to the electric charging point networks and public transport services.
 To facilitate a sustainable movement network across the District, a balance between society's desire for convenient, private transport modes and their environmental impact needs establishing.

-Policy T1

-Sustainable Movement Network
+Policy T1 Sustainable Movement Network

-- Ensure that new development is located near public transport infrastructure, services and facilities to enhance sustainable places; - Support the incorporation, enhancement and creation of cycling and walking routes and provisions within a new development that is connected to the wider transport network; - Create and strengthen interchanges between different transport modes (such as rail, bus, walking, cycling) to improve access and support first and last mile journeys by active travel; - Place cycling parking facilities at transport interchanges; - Support the improvement of the public electric vehicle-charging network in accessible and strategic locations to encourage the uptake of electric vehicles.
+- Ensure that new development is located near public transport infrastructure, services and facilities to enhance sustainable places; - Support the incorporation, enhancement and creation of cycling and walking routes and provisions within a new development that is connected to the wider transport network; - Create and strengthen interchanges between different transport modes (such as rail, bus, walking, cycling) to improve access and support first and last mile journeys by active travel; - Place cycling parking facilities at transport interchanges;